arteml12345/Artem_Lytvyn_Preply/README.md

 Data Scientist Artem Lytvyn.docx is a file with my answers and solutions

+Data Scientist Artem Lytvyn.pdf is a file with my answers and solutions in .pdf format

 scripts.sql is a file with SQL scripts from SQL part of the task.
 It should be the same as in .docx file

 recommender_system is a folder with recommendation engine.
 Here is what it contains: